Scar Treatment in Seattle and Bellevue

 Most of the time people use the word keloid they are actually referring to a hypertrophic scar.
 A hypertrophic scar is one that is thicker or redder than average but has not grown much beyond the original size of the incision or skin injury.
 In contrast, a keloid is a large accumulation of scar tissue that extends far beyond the original boundaries of the tissue injury.
 In the photo below you can see a large true keloid that arose from a simple ear piercing.
 Keloids are much more common in ethnicities with darker skin tones and are rare in Caucasians.

-Dr. Brian Scott performs scar removal surgery and scar laser treatments for patients from Portland, Lake Oswego, Seattle, West Linn, Vancouver, Salem, and the surrounding areas in Oregon and Washington.
+Dr. Brian Scott performs scar removal surgery and scar laser treatments for patients from Seattle, Bellevue, Redmond, Kirkland, Sammamish, Tacoma, Issaquah, and the surrounding areas of Washington and Oregon.

 What causes a wide scar?